Things to know about Medicare Advantage Plans

 - Providers can join or leave a plan’s provider network anytime during the year.
 Your plan can also change the providers in the network anytime during the year.
 If this happens, you may need to choose a new provider.

 - If you join a clinical research study, some costs may be covered by your plan.
 Call your plan for more information.
-Get your plan's contact information from a Personalized Search (under General Search), or search by plan name.
+Get your plan's contact information.

 - Medicare Advantage Plans can't charge more than